This summer has been tough for everyone in British Columbia, California, Oregon and Washington when it comes to smoke in your lungs.

 Recovering From Smoke In Your Lungs

-Our Detox and Recharge Specialty Package gives you the changes to rest and rejuvenate while supporting your body with our Advanced Respiratory Custom Protocol.
+Our Quit Smoking Specialty Package gives you the changes to rest and rejuvenate while supporting your body with our Advanced Respiratory Custom Protocol.
 We’ll help you flush the toxins, while you breathe healing ocean air and enjoy yoga, beach and nature walks.
 This is a place designed to help you calm and nourish your body and soul, heal from the smoke in your lungs, rebuild the health of your organs and even access trauma counseling if required.
 You can learn more at the link above, or you can call us at 1-888-658-3324 today.
 We also offer a free telephone health consultation that will address any questions you have about our wellness programs.